 The temporomandibular joint, or TMJ for short, is one of the most complex joints in the body.
 This complex series of ligaments, muscles, discs, and bones serve as a hinge-like mechanism that connects the upper and lower jaws.
 In other words, our TMJ allows us to move our lower jaw up, down, and side-to-side.
 Any problem that prevents the TMJ from working properly is known as a TMJ disorder or TMD.
-At Appletree Cove Dental Center, we offer treatment designed to alleviate the symptoms associated with TMJ disorders.
+At Appletree Cove Dental, we offer treatment designed to alleviate the symptoms associated with TMJ disorders.

 Causes of TMJ Disorders

 The exact cause of TMD is difficult to pinpoint because the symptoms are often related to other problems.
-Dr. Mellissa Ilgen will review your medical and dental histories, as well as conduct a comprehensive examination to help make a proper diagnosis.
+Dr. Melissa Ilgen will review your medical and dental histories, as well as conduct a comprehensive examination to help make a proper diagnosis.
 Your exam may include x-rays, CBCT scans, and 3D imaging.

 Most professionals believe TMD symptoms are the result of several factors, including injuries, arthritis, genetics, and issues within the muscle or parts of the joint itself.
 TMJ disorders are quite common for people who habitually clench or grind their teeth.
 Teeth grinding is also referred to as bruxism.
 Bruxism is often a response to stress or anxiety.

 TMJ disorders can have many symptoms that affect one or both sides of your face.
 The biggest indicator is often severe pain and discomfort when using your jaw.
 TMJ pain can be temporary or long term.
 It is most common in women between the ages of 20 and 40.

 Treatments for TMJ Disorders